OnixHoque/Python2Cpp/readme.md

 or
 - `py setup.py build`

-2. Run `test.py` to check if the graph is being used correctly.
+2. Run `test.py` to check if the graph is being used correctly (or just run the `make test` command).
 The `mygraph.py` works as a wrapper for the cpp library.